VimsRocz/IMU/README.md

 ### Running validation

+Run the following commands from the repository root so the helper scripts can locate the bundled data and truth file automatically.
-Process all datasets with every initialisation method:
+First process all datasets with every initialisation method:

 ```bash
 python src/run_all_methods.py